Lattice Properties of Oriented Exchange Graphs and Torsion Classes: Lattice properties

 A lattice is \textbf{join-semidistributive} if its dual is meet-semidistributive.
 It is \textbf{semidistributive} if it is both join-semidistributive and meet-semidistributive.
 Clearly, every distributive lattice is semidistributive.
 On the other hand, the five-element lattice of Figure \ref{fig_lattice_quotient} is semidistributive but not distributive.
 As semidistributivity is defined by equations in the lattice operations, it is preserved under lattice quotients.

 For a finite lattice $L$, any element $x$ admits a representation of the form $x=\bigvee A$ where $A$ is a subset of $J(L)$.
 The representation is \textbf{irredundant} if $x>\bigvee A^{\pr}$ for any proper subset $A^{\pr}$ of $A$.
-Given antichains $A,B\subseteq J(L)$, we say $A\leq B$ if every element of $A$ is less than some element of $B$.
+Given $A,B\subseteq J(L)$, we say $A\leq B$ if every element of $A$ is less than or equal to some element of $B$.
 A join-representation $x=\bigvee A$ for $x\in L,\ A\subseteq J(L)$ is called a \textbf{canonical join-representation} if it is irredundant and $A\leq B$ whenever $B\subseteq J(L)$ with $x=\bigvee B$. \textbf{Canonical meet-representations} are defined dually.
-The following Lemma gives an explicit definition of canonical-meet representations.
+The following lemma gives an explicit definition of canonical meet-representations.

 \begin{lemma} Given an element $x$ of a lattice $L$, the expression $x=\bigvee_{i=1}^l j_i$ is a canonical join-representation of $x$ in $L$ if and only if $x^{\op}=\bigwedge_{i=1}^lj_i^{\op}$ is a canonical meet-representation in the dual lattice $L^{\op}$. \end{lemma}